-- Demonstrate professionalism in their work and grow professionally through continued learning and involvement in professional activities.
+- Grow professionally through continuing education, research and development, and involvement in professional activities.

 - Contribute to society by modeling ethical and responsible behavior.

-- Assume a variety of roles in teams of diverse membership.
+- Assume a variety of leadership roles in teams of diverse membership.

 Program Outcomes provide students with the necessary skills to obtain the Education Objectives after graduation.
 Program Outcomes are divided into General criteria and Program criteria.
 The following are the Program Outcomes for the Computer Science and Information Systems degrees.
 The General criteria is followed by the program-specific criteria for each of the degrees.

 - An ability to apply knowledge of computing and mathematics appropriate to the discipline;